javascript-tutorial/server/README.md

 This script checks out all SVG images from `upstream` and replaces the strings according to `images.yml`.

-Now images are translated, but not committed yet.
+Now images in the tutorial folder are translated, but not committed yet.

 **Step 4.** Then you'll need `git add/commit/push` the translated SVGs, as a part of the normal translation flow.
 You may want to open the translated SVGs directly in the browser to check them before doing so.